RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

    :width: 60%
    :alt: enter ssh key passphrase share

-   Figure 23:  Enter the ssh key passphrase
+   Enter the ssh key passphrase

 Notice that a local file (ssh private key) and a *passphrase* is requested.
 You can optionally save the passphrase.
 Assuming that the *public* key for the private key has been properly installed on CRSP, you should be connected